-Here at LionHeart, we understand that there are many factors which can contribute to an increase in your stress levels and the potential for this to lead to further serious mental and physical health problems.
+Modern working life is busy and there are many factors which can contribute to an increase in your stress levels.
+Left unchecked, this can lead to further serious mental and physical health problems.

 - Someone to talk to regularly and confidentially

-- Advice and resources to help on a variety of issues relating to stress
+- Advice and resources to help you manage stress better

 - Counselling from one of our qualified counsellors

 - Further support might include legal advice, financial support or help to get back into work, for example